HaidarH726/b1-programming/README.md

 # B1 Programming -
-This repository contains exercises and projects for the programming course.
+This repository contains exercises and homeworks for the programming course.

 # Done by Haidar Almoudi - HTW Berlin.